McDowell County Public Library

 Books, songs, felt board stories, action rhymes, and fun for preschool-aged children.

-Every second Monday and Wednesday, preschool-aged children are invited to craft at the library.
+Preschool-aged children are invited to craft at the library.
 Dress for a mess because we will be using glue, scissors, paints, paper, markers, crayons and much more!
-Targeted age group 3- to 5-year old, but all are welcome.
+Designed for ages 3- to 5-year old’s, but all are welcome.

 Elementary Programs

-Join us for an educational program with the North Carolina Arboretum to learn all about the many different plants that call Western North Carolina their home!
-Come ready to hear about the ecoEXPLORE program, find out what makes a plant a plant, how plants make their own food, where different plants can be found, plus much more!
+Join us for an educational program with the North Carolina Arboretum to learn all about birds, and the many different types that call Western North Carolina their home!
+We’ll venture out on a bird walk, search for evidence of birds, and even learn some bird calls!
+Come ready to hear about the ecoEXPLORE program, our area’s many different types of birds, what they eat, why some birds migrate, plus much more!

 Please join our CLOSED Facebook page by searching McDowell Library Children Services for updates, videos and more from our Children’s Library!